thoughtspot/community-tools/ThoughtSpot_Cloud_deployments/Homogeneous_cluster_ebs/README.md

 - Security Group ID
 - AMI ID (ThoughtSpot AMI described above)

-** Please do not proceed without the above details in hand **
+:warning: Please do not proceed without the above details in hand

 ### Setup the deployment server
+Spin up a small centos/rhel instance.
+You can also do this in your existing deployment server.
 On a deployment server (centos/rhel) need to have these packages installed.
 ```
-$ sudo yum install git ansible
+$ sudo yum install git ansible unzip
 ```

 Get a copy of this repository and run the playbook to configure this host